microsoft/X-Mem/README.md

 ACKNOWLEDGMENT
 ------------------------------------------------------------------------------------------------------------

 Mark Gottscho would like to thank Dr. Mohammed Shoaib of Microsoft Research and Dr. Sriram Govindan of Microsoft for their mentorship in the creation of this software.
 Further thanks to Dr. Bikash Sharma, Mark Santaniello, Mike Andrewartha, and Laura Caulfield of Microsoft for their contributions, feedback, and assistance.
-Finally, thank you to Dr. Jie Liu of Microsoft Research, Dr. Badriddine Khessib and Dr. Kushagra Vaid of Microsoft, and Prof. Puneet Gupta of UCLA for giving me the opportunity to create this work.
+Thank you as well to Dr. Jie Liu of Microsoft Research, Dr. Badriddine Khessib and Dr. Kushagra Vaid of Microsoft, and Prof. Puneet Gupta of UCLA for giving me the opportunity to create this work.
+Finally, Mark would like to thank Dr. Fedor Pikus of Mentor Graphics for teaching him some useful HPC programming techniques.